ynevet/repo-ranker-cli/README.md

 **CLI Output Description**

-The CLI output contains the fetched trending repositories formatted in JSON format and contains various general fields and a security score field:
+The CLI output contains the fetched trending repositories formatted in JSON and contains various general fields and a security score field:
 - **securityScore** : indicates about the current repo security state in terms of total unused packages